 Amanda has painted in isolation for years, using art as both expression and refuge.
 Now, she must face the challenge of speaking out about a painful past she wishes to leave behind.
 Once institutionalised and labeled by others, Amanda reclaims her narrative through her unique canvases - works that evoke the chaos of her experience, paintings marked by scars that mirror her own.

-Featuring: Amanda Cullen
+FEATURING: Amanda Cullen

 Jiménez’s moving documentary crafts an introspective celebration of an artist on her own terms.